onflow/flow/docs/content/dapp-development/testnet-deployment.md

 flow keys generate
 ```

-By default, this command generates an ECDSA key pair on the P-256 curve.

-**Note: this tool is intended for development purposes only and is not recommended for production use.**
+**Note: By default, this command generates an ECDSA key pair on the P-256 curve.
+Keep in mind, this tool is intended for development purposes only and is not recommended for production use.**

 #### Request Your Account

-Once you've generated a key pair, visit the [Faucet](https://testnet-faucet-v2.onflow.org/) and input the _public key_ into the "Create Account" form at the top of the page.
+Once you've generated a key pair, visit the [Faucet](https://testnet-faucet.onflow.org/) and input the _public key_ into the "Create Account" form at the top of the page.

 Flow isn't responsible for securing and storing the private keys for testnet accounts.
 You must store your private key in a safe place so that you can later use it to sign transactions that you submit to Testnet.